emilyproctorr/protein_ss_biLSTM/README.md

 Authors: <i>Emily Proctor and David Noblett</i>

 A PyTorch implementation of a bidirectional LSTM used to predict per-residue secondary structure assignment given primary amino acid sequence.
-The model predicts either general, 3-class, or specific, 9-class, secondary structure assignment using DSSP (Database of Secondary Structure Assignments) labels.
+The model predicts either 3-class (general) or 9-class (specific) secondary structure assignment using DSSP (Database of Secondary Structure Assignments) labels.
 This model supports both training and inference of protein sequences.

+---

 ### Configurable parameters:
 - batch size